 When autistic children get the opportunity to exercise, medical research suggests they receive a wide range of benefits – from boosting motor and cognitive skills to bettering social interactions and communication.

-At the first annual RBC Pro Challenge held earlier this fall, ACEing Autism hosted a free tennis clinic for local families with children with autism.
+At the first annual RBC Pro Challenge held in 2017, ACEing Autism hosted a free tennis clinic for local families with children with autism.
 And though it was only the first year, several children showed up to participate.

 “As far as first years go, it hit and exceeded everyone’s expectations,” says Scott McColluch, promoter of the RBC Pro Challenge and vice president of operations for Cliff Drysdale Management, which runs the Tyler Athletic and Swim Club.
 “We planted a seed of what we’d love for this to grow into.”